Cecilapp/Cecil/docs/4-Configuration.md

 ```

 :::tip
-You can extend Cecil with [output post processor](7-Extend.md#output-post-processor).
+You can extend Cecil with [Output post processor](7-Extend.md#output-post-processor).
 :::

 ### debug